balena-io-examples/system-metrics/README.md

 ```

 ## Configuration
-Environment variables you may configure are listed below.
+Environment variables you may configure are listed in the sections below.
 Variables may be defined as balena **Fleet** variables or **Device** variables.
-Presently the metrics collection interval is 2.5 seconds.

-**METRICS_REQUEST**,  default `currentLoad cpuTemperature mem`
+### METRICS_REQUEST

-Lists the metrics to collect.
+List of metrics to collect, space separated.
+Defaults to `currentLoad cpuTemperature mem`.
 Each metric must be specified in one of two forms:

 | Form | Example | Notes |
 | ---- | ------- | ----- |